-LPG gas – Liquefied Petroleum Gas – describes flammable hydrocarbon gases including propane, butane and mixtures of these gases commonly used as heating, cooking and auto fuel.
+LPG gas – Liquefied Petroleum Gas – describes flammable hydrocarbon gases including propane, butane, isobutane and mixtures of these gases commonly used as heating, cooking and auto fuel.
 LPG gas is also used as propellant, refrigerant, and petrochemical feedstock.

 LPG gas is a fossil fuel that does not occur in isolation.
 LPG gas, liquefied through pressurisation and stored in gas cylinders, comes from natural gas processing and oil refining.